tediousjs/tedious/README.md

 - There was a change in default transaction isolationLevel from `READ_UNCOMMITED` to `READ_COMMITED`.
 You can disable this by `options.isolationLevel = require('tedious').ISOLATION_LEVEL.READ_UNCOMMITTED`.
 - Binary values are now returned in Buffers.
 - All error values are no longer strings, but instances of Error.
+- Results (rows and column metadata) are now simple arrays.
+You can change this to key-value collections by `options.useColumnNames = true`.

 <a name="documentation" />
 ## Documentation